Patient Cooperation Committee The 1st Patient Organization Advisory Board

 As our first activity, we collaborated with the Japan Council of Associations for Intractable Diseases and Disorders (JPA) to make requests.
 Initially, the federation submitted a written request, but the JPA gave us a suggestion and we held a press conference together with the JPA.
 Although it was not our intention from the beginning to focus mainly on request activities and policy advocacy, as a result, our request activities have become the main focus of our activities.

 The revision of the Basic Law on Cancer Control was not an important theme for the national government, and its enactment was not expected, but we managed to get it passed just in time in December 2016 by sending individual questionnaires.
-The revised Basic Law on Cancer Control includes language stating that society as a whole should support cancer patients.
+The revised Basic Act on Cancer Control includes language stating that society as a whole should support cancer patients.
 In addition, since there is little support for rare and intractable cancers, the law also includes language regarding support for rare and intractable cancers.
 In addition, since we need to visualize the in-hospital cancer registry, we plan to collaborate with academic societies and other organizations in a project to provide easy-to-understand information to patients.

-In terms of collaboration with academic societies, we are co-hosting a symposium with the Japanese Society for Palliative Medicine, and as a patient organization, we are participating in the Ministry of Health, Labor and Welfare's "Consortium for the Promotion of Cancer Genome Medicine".
+In terms of collaboration with academic societies, we are co-hosting a symposium with the Japanese Society for Palliative Medicine, and as a patient group we are participating in the Ministry of Health, Labor and Welfare's "Consortium for the Promotion of Cancer Genome Medicine.
 There are various problems for cancer patients, such as being denied insurance coverage if they have high-risk cancers, and we are making proposals on these issues as well.

 Finally, regarding clinical trial information, I would like to point out that it is extremely difficult for patients to access clinical trial information at the Japan Pharmaceutical Information Center (JAPIC), and it is difficult for them to obtain the information they need.